2025 Global CMT Research Convention

 • Dr. Brett McCray, MD, PhD, Assistant Professor of Neurology, University of Michigan

-• Katy J. Eichinger, PhD, DPT, Associate Professor of Neurology, University of Rochester Medical Center
+• Dr. Katy J. Eichinger, PhD, DPT, Associate Professor of Neurology, University of Rochester Medical Center

 • Dr. Brian Kaspar, PhD, Chief Scientific Officer, Insmed Incorporated